KeshavG69/DoorDash/README.md

    ```

 3. **Set Up Environment Variables**:
-   Add your API keys for OpenAI, Pinecone, and Cohere in an `.env` file:
+   Add your API keys for Tohether, Groq, and Cohere in an `.env` file:
    ```env
    GROQ_API_KEY=your_groq_key
    TOGETHER_API_KEY=your_together_key